jonashackt/pulumi-talk/README.md

 And one question: Is it really a good idea to have a full blown programming language available?
 Do you remember the Design Patterns guys?
 I once had to integrate a framework, a mathematician build who bought a design pattern book before O_O

 __Meme: Mathematician__

+### Second broken promise: "Multi-Cloud"

+See the examples again: https://github.com/pulumi/examples I see AWS, AWS, AWS... an only single Azure, Kubernetes, GCP

 ### Large Community vs Small Community